viamrobotics/docs/docs/modular-resources/upload/_index.md

 {{% tab name="Public" %}}

 {{% alert title="Important" color="note" %}}
-Once you upload a module as public, you cannot change it back to private.
+Once you update your module to mark it as public, you cannot change it back to private.
 {{% /alert %}}

 1. If you haven't already, [create a new namespace](/manage/fleet/organizations/#create-a-namespace-for-your-organization) for your organization.